kelsdoerksen/giga-connectivity/docs/index.md

 | *Figure 3 b).
 Botswana ROC curve.
 No skill refers to a model that always guesses "No" connectivity.* |

 ### Rwanda (RWA)
-&rarr; Total number of uniques schools: 3354
+&rarr; Total number of uniques schools: 3354 <br>
-&rarr; Number of schools in test set with connectivity: 581 &rarr; Number of schools in test set without connectivity: 424
+&rarr; Number of schools in test set with connectivity: 581 <br>
+&rarr; Number of schools in test set without connectivity: 424 <br>

 * The hard predictions were right 62.39% of the time
 * Average accuracy with 5-fold cross validation is: 62%